-A friendly riad-style hotel designed to a high standard, built into the sea wall on the north side of the medina with stunning views overlooking the Atlantic.
+This well-established riad-style hotel is built into the sea wall on the north side of the medina with stunning views overlooking the Atlantic.

-The hotel Atlas Essaouira & Spa enjoys a privileged location on the seafront with breathtaking views of the medina.
+Atlas Essaouira enjoys a privileged location on the seafront with breathtaking views of the medina.

 Central, great value, traditional atmosphere, excellent choice for families.

 The Madada Mogador offers chic accommodation with a view of Essaouira's bay from its exquisite roof terrace.